Test suites overview

 Alternatively, you can create scheduled builds to run your test suite on the default branch.
 You can schedule them outside your typical development time to run the test suite multiple times against the same commit SHA.
 You can still enable test retries in this setup, but they're less important.
 The more builds you run, the more likely you'll detect flaky tests that fail infrequently.

-Test Analytics reviews the test results to detect flaky tests after every test run.
+Test Engine reviews the test results to detect flaky tests after every test run.

 Tracking reliability

-Test Analytics calculates reliability of both your entire test suite and individual tests as a measure of flakiness over time.
+Test Engine calculates reliability of both your entire test suite and individual tests as a measure of flakiness over time.

 Reliability is defined as percentage calculated by: